valera-rozuvan/dotfiles/visual-studio-code/README.md

 Configuration I generally apply to a fresh-install of [VSCode](https://github.com/Microsoft/vscode/).

+## zen

+For the least number of config options, take a look at [zen-user-settings.json][./zen-user-settings.json] file.
+Just paste into settings, and start coding!
+These days, this is what I use on a fresh install of VSCode.

+Below stuff is mostly for historic purposes.
+For times when I need some specific option, and want to look up what I used before.
+Also, might give a bit prettier end result, since the use of a custom font and theme.

 ## Prerequisites

 Make sure to install these first, restart your VSCode, and then apply the config.